A classic peanut butter cookie recipe that's low carb and Keto friendly! And get this, these delicious morsels are made in under 15 minutes!

 Instructions

-- Add all ingredients to a mixing bowl and mix with a silicone spoon/spatula, until well combined.
+- Add all of the ingredients, except for the almond flour, to a mixing bowl and mix using a hand mixer until combined.

-- Using a mini cookie scoop, scoop out the dough and form into balls.
+- Using a cookie scooper, scoop the batter and form into balls.
 Place them on a baking sheet lined with parchment paper.
-Smooth out using your hands.

 - Bake for 10-12 minutes or until slightly golden.
 Allow to cool completely before serving, this is important!
 If you do not allow them to cool, they could crumble apart.